-|2.
-Hunger training||Wait to refuel until BG ? trigger||yes|
+|Hunger training||Wait to refuel until BG ? trigger||yes|

-|3.
-Window||Ensure you’re not eating too late||yes||yes|
+|Eating Window||Ensure you’re not eating|

-|4.
-Meal skipping||Skip meals if BG > trigger||yes|
+|Meal skipping||Skip meals if BG > trigger||yes|

-|5.
-Consolidation||Establish a new sustainable routine||yes|
+|Consolidation||Establish your new sustainable routine||yes|

 - Wait until BG is less than your current trigger to eat.

-- If you are hungry and BG is below trigger, eat!
-Waiting longer WILL lead to excessive hunger, rebound binging, and burnout, accompanied by unproductive feelings of guilt and failure.
+- Waiting longer typically leads to excessive hunger, poor food choices, rebound bingeing, burnout, and unproductive feelings of guilt and failure.

 - You only need the minimum effective dose to progress sustainably over the long term.

-- If pre-meal and post-meal BG higher later in the day -> eat more satiating meals earlier.
+- If pre-meal and post-meal BG is higher later in the day -> eat more satiating meals earlier.

-- After a week of Hunger Training, you have the option to adopt a Main Meal regardless of BG (e.g. family dinner or before/after exercise).
-You don’t need to test your BG before Your Main Meal.
+- After a week of Hunger Training, you can adopt a Main Meal that you can eat regardless of BG (e.g., family dinner or before or after exercise).

-|Focus area||Limit||Action||When to progress|
+|Stage||Limit||Action||When to progress|

 |1.
 Stabilise blood glucose||< 30 mg/dL or 1.6 mmol/L rise after meals||Reduce processed carbs to achieve healthy glucose stability.||When BG rise after meals is < 1.6 mmol/L or 30 mg/dL|

 |2.
-Meal timing/intermittent fasting||One Main Meal with one Discretionary Meal (OMAD+)||Reduce the number of times you eat per day.||When average meals per day is less than 1.5.|
+Meal timing||One Main Meal with one Discretionary Meal (OMAD+)||Reduce the number of times you eat per day.||When average meals per day is less than 1.5.|

 |3.
-Increase protein % by dialing back fat||Work up to 40% protein.||Increase protein % (by reducing dietary fat) until weight loss re-commences.||When you have reached goal weight, body fat, waist: height or waking glucose.|
+Protein %||Slowly work up to 40% protein.||Increase protein % by reducing dietary fat until weight loss re-commences.||When you have reached goal weight, body fat, waist: height or waking glucose.|

 - You reach your goal (e.g., waist: height less than 0.5 and waking BG is less than 100 mg/dl or 5.6 mmol/L),

-- The process is becoming stressful,
+- The process is becoming overly stressful,

 - You are becoming overly food-focused,